opentripplanner/otp-ui/README.md

 ## Releasing

 This project uses semantic-release to create releases to NPM.
-It is expect that contributers create [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) messages.
+It is expect that contributors create [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) messages.
 These are then parsed by semantic-release which will automatically create an appropriate release for each package whenever a branch is merged to master.

 Sometimes when creating new releases, it will be necessary to update numerous packages within this repo at once to a newer internal package version.
 For this purpose there is the `update-internal-dependencies` script.
 This should be ran manually as needed.
 By default, `yarn update-internal-dependencies` will update all dependencies with the `@opentripplanner` scope in all packages within this project.
 To only update specific dependencies, it is possible to run something like `yarn update-internal-dependencies core-utils base-map`.
 This would update all dependencies on either the `@opentripplanner/base-map` or the `@opentripplanner/core-utils` in all packages in this project.